Doctoral Program Requirements

 TEACHING

 All doctoral students are required to fulfill two “teaching units”, ideally approximately the total workload of half-time for one semester, but the actual workload may vary widely.
-Both teaching units must be for courses approved by the department’s Academic Committee as Computer Science courses, where the CS department is responsible for staffing (assigning IAs), and occur during a regular academic semester while the student is enrolled in the doctoral program.
+Both teaching units must be for courses approved by the department’s Academic Committee as Computer Science courses, where the CS department is responsible for staffing (assigning Instruction assistants), and occur during a regular academic semester while the student is enrolled in the doctoral program.
 Most students complete their teaching units during their second or third year, but there are no timing restrictions on which semesters (prior to MPhil) students can do their teaching units.
-When you complete your teaching requirement will be determined by your Advisor.
+When students complete their teaching units is determined by their advisor.
 More detailed information is here.

 COMMUNITY SERVICE